3drobotics/solodevguide/book/hardware-gimbalbay.md

 ### HDMI Micro Cable

-The [HDMI](https://en.wikipedia.org/wiki/HDMI) Micro (Type D) connection is responsible for transferring video from the camera on the Solo to the first person view in the 3DR app.
+The [HDMI](https://en.wikipedia.org/wiki/HDMI) Micro (Type D 19P) cable transfers video from the camera to Solo's i.MX6 Companion Computer (from which it is sent to the first person view in the Solo app).
 The HDMI connection does not have the audio pins connected.
 The video feed supports up to 1080p resolution at 60 frames per second.

 Supported resolutions: